 Yes.
 You may continue any or all of your current coverage.

-For questions regarding benefits, please contact Human Resources at 334-386-7230 or by email at email@example.com.
+For questions regarding benefits, for example - who is covered under your plan, what plans do you currently have, etc., please contact Human Resources at 334-386-7230 or by email at email@example.com.

 No, there is no gap in coverage.
 Coverage is dated back to the COBRA Qualifying Event date.

 I still have Medical or Dependent Day Care Flexible Spending Account claims that I need to submit.
 Will I get reimbursed?